The Best of Barcelona in a Week

 On the weekend, visit the local markets “Boquerias” to see Barcelona in motion, and grab yourself an aged manchego (Spanish cheese) baguette.

-Don’t miss out Moco Museum, for the coolest contemporary art.
+Don’t miss out on the MOCO Museum for the coolest contemporary art.
 Housed in an old building in the Gothic Quarter, the museum brings thought-provoking contemporary artists and traditional architecture in a seamlessly choreographed setup.

 Watch the sunset at Bunkers.